-Setting up your Panic Button in the Ring App is a very simple process.
-Scroll down for a step-by-step guide.
+Setting up your Panic Button in the Ring app is simple.
+Simply scroll down for a step-by-step guide.

-Open the side menu by tapping the three parallel lines in the upper left-hand side of the screen.
+Open the side menu by tapping the three parallel lines in the upper left-hand corner of the Ring app.

 - Tap “Set Up a Device.”

 - Tap “Security Devices.”